 Limitations of the current study include an absence of formal/reliable data (beyond retrospective informant report) of the student's functioning prior to admission.
 Rather, prototypical admission status is often referred to in this study as a comparison for current post-treatment functioning.
 Further, as with previous follow-up studies conducted at JRC, there was relatively high attrition due to the inability to locate current contact information for a significant number of the initially selected participant pool.
-The ability to successfully contact the guardians of former students remains a significant aspect in assessing the longterm treatment effects of residential programs.
+The ability to successfully contact the guardians of former students remains a significant aspect in assessing the long-term treatment effects of residential programs.
 Maintaining more frequent ongoing contact with guardians of former students, as well as the former students themselves, may increase the ability to track the follow-up progress of more students in the future.
+Another reason for the relatively small sample size in this study is that some former students do not wish to maintain contact with JRC because they do not want anyone to know that they attended such a highly structured educational and treatment program.